 Stevie’s performances were so erratic in the period covering the Soul to Soul and Live Alive albums that a second guitarist, Derek O’Brien, was hired to supply some lead work on tour as Stevie’s fingers could no longer produce the required sounds.
 Keyboards player Reese Wynans also joined the band.
 Wynans is shocked by their business affairs and the amount of money they waste to line dealer pockets.

 Everyone seemed more anxious to hang around expensive studios playing ping pong and waiting for the main man to arrive bearing goodies than actually playing the blues.
 “The drugging was so bad I was scared for the man’s health” Reese recalls.
 “Stevie was so worn down he obviously needed to rest, but it’s hard to stop working when you’re in so much debt.”

-In autumn 1986 Stevie called his wife Lenora (aka Lenny) and soul mate for the past 13 years, but she refused to visit him in rehab.
-It turned out she had been seeing with other men and spending her husband’s money on hard dope.
+In autumn 1986 Stevie called his wife Lenora (aka Lenny) whom he had known for the past 13 years, but she did not answer his calls.
+It turned out she had been seeing other men and spending her husband’s money on drugs.
 Divorce papers go to and fro and Stevie came home to find the house locked and the electricity supply cut off.
 Lenny had taken to hanging with some dodgy people described by local insiders as “police characters, criminals and the scum of the earth”.